mattrips/scratchPad/Protocol Conformance.md

 : The particular implementation used to satisfy a protocol requirement.

 protocol conformance
-: The set of witnesses used to satisfy the re
+: The set of witnesses used to satisfy the requirements of a given protocol.

 A protocol specifies a set of requirements.
 A protocol may be applied to any type that satisfies its protocol requirements.